-(c) DEFINITIONS DEFINITIONS.
+(c) DEFINITIONS

-(1)"Actual life" "Actual life" refers to the entire period that a vehicle is operated on public roads in California up to the time a vehicle is retired from use.
+(1) "Actual life" refers to the entire period that a vehicle is operated on public roads in California up to the time a vehicle is retired from use.

-(2)"Alternate phase-in".
-Alternate phase-in is a phase-in schedule that achieves equivalent compliance volume by the end of the last year of a scheduled phase-in provided in this regulation.
-The compliance volume is the number calculated by multiplying the percent of vehicles (based on the manufacturer's projected sales volume of all vehicles) meeting the new requirements per year by the number of years implemented prior to and including the last year of the scheduled phase-in and then summing these yearly results to determine a cumulative total (e.g., a three year, 30/60/100 percent scheduled phase-in would be calculated as (30%3 years) + $(60\%^{}2 \text{ years})$ + $(100\%^{}1 \text{ year})$ = 310).
-On phase-ins scheduled to begin prior to the 2004 model year, manufacturers are allowed to include vehicles introduced before the first year of the scheduled phase-in (e.g., in the previous example, 10 percent introduced one year before the scheduled phase-in begins would be calculated as (10%4 years) and added to the cumulative total).
+"Alternate phase-in" is a phase-in schedule that achieves equivalent compliance volume by the end of the last year of a scheduled phase-in provided in this regulation.
+The compliance volume is the number calculated by multiplying the percent of vehicles (based on the manufacturer's projected sales volume of all vehicles) meeting the new requirements per year by the number of years implemented prior to and including the last year of the scheduled phase-in and then summing these yearly results to determine a cumulative total (e.g., a three year, 30/60/100 percent scheduled phase-in would be calculated as (30%\3 years) + (60%\2 years) + (100%\1 year) = 310).
+On phase-ins scheduled to begin prior to the 2004 model year, manufacturers are allowed to include vehicles introduced before the first year of the scheduled phase-in (e.g., in the previous example, 10 percent introduced one year before the scheduled phase-in begins would be calculated as (10%\4 years) and added to the cumulative total).
 However, on phase-ins scheduled to begin in 2004 or subsequent model years, manufacturers are only allowed to include vehicles introduced up to one model year before the first year of the scheduled phase-in.
-The Executive Officer shall consider acceptable any alternate phase-in which that results in an equal or larger cumulative total by the end of the last year of the scheduled phase-in; however, and ensures that all vehicles subject to the phase-in shall-will comply with the respective requirements subject to the phase-in within no later than one two model years following the last year of the scheduled phase-in.
+The Executive Officer shall consider acceptable any alternate phase-in which results in an equal or larger cumulative total by the end of the last year of the scheduled phase-in; however, and results in all vehicles shall complying with the respective requirements subject to the phase-in within one model year following the last year of the scheduled phase-in.
+The Executive Officer shall also consider acceptable any alternate phase-in which results in an equal or larger cumulative total by the end of the last year of the scheduled phase-in and results in all vehicles complying with the respective requirements subject to the phase-in within two model years following the last year of the scheduled phase-in; however, the compliance volume calculation shall include a negative calculation for vehicles not complying until one or two model years following the last year of the scheduled phase-in.
+The negative calculation shall be calculated by multiplying the percent of vehicles not meeting the new requirements in the final year of the phase-in by negative one and the percent of vehicles not meeting the new requirements in the one year after the final year of the phase-in by negative two (e.g., in the previous example, 10 percent not complying in the final year of the scheduled phase-in would be calculated as (10\(-1 years)) and 5 percent not complying in the one year after the final year of the phase-in would be calculated as (5\(-2 years)) and added to the cumulative total).